harilvfs/dwm/README.md

 sudo systemctl daemon-reexec
 ```

+> [!Warning]
-> **🛑 Warning:** Auto-login bypasses password authentication.
+> Auto-login bypasses password authentication.
 Anyone with access to your machine can log in.

 #### 💻 Step 6: Start DWM Automatically on Login